Terreii/use-pouchdb/docs/basics/setup.md

 You can download CouchDB on it's [webpage](https://couchdb.apache.org/).

 When you run CouchDB the first time, it will terminate with an error message, that you need to setup an admin.
-You can setup an admin [using the this config instructions](https://docs.couchdb.org/en/stable/config/auth.html#config-admins).
+You can setup an admin [using this config instructions](https://docs.couchdb.org/en/stable/config/auth.html#config-admins).
 Where you can find the config files [is documented in the _Introduction To Configuring_](https://docs.couchdb.org/en/stable/config/intro.html).

 Once CouchDB starts you can Relax™.
 From now on you can configure everything over HTTP or CouchDBs web-interface, **Fauxton**.